 MATLAB is a commercial software developed by MathWorks.
 It is used to solve mathematical problems and to visualize the results.
 It is mainly used for numerical calculations based on matrices.

 Please note that the clusters do not come with any license.
-If you want to use Matlab, your chair has to provide suitable licenses.
-Your use on the HPC systems competes with the usage at the chair.
+It also cannot be used with a personal license via the Matlab Campusvertrag.
+If you want to use Matlab, network licenses have to be activated for your chair.